$30,000 in Scholarships for Young Professionals

 Application form must be completed with accurate and up-to-date information.

 Essay Section.
-The Essay will consist of four sections, to include:
+The Essay will consist of three sections, to include:

 How the selected course(s) will enhance or further the educational goals of the applicant;